Titmouse Takes Flight: On The Road With Chris Prynoski At Comic Con 2017

 “The concept involved marrying a lot of elements from the last ten years,” said Small.
 “I thought of the opening sequence in ‘Stargate’, Queen, ELO and mixed it with heavy metal.”

 Smalls was also greatly inspired by the Space Mountain ride.
-Working with the animators at Titmouse, they found a merging of candy-colored neon that was capable to produce in the Tilt Brush tool.
+Working with the animators at Titmouse, they created candy-colored neon highlights that were fully realized with the Tilt Brush tool.
 The linear graphics help provide the feeling of speed and the rush of traveling on a roller coaster ride.

 “We were working with a sense of speed and control, of size and space,” said Prynoski.
 “It’s the first time heavy metal and VR have come together.”